SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ### Parameters

-- `level` - The call stack
+- `level` - The call stack.
-- `index?` - The position of the values inside the call stack
+- `index?` - The position of the values inside the call stack.

 ### Examples